dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/clickhouse.md

    If you need
    this feature, get in touch with our Slack community, and we will consider adding it.
 2. `Clickhouse` does not support the `time` datatype.
 Time will be loaded to a `text` column.
 3. `Clickhouse` does not support the `binary` datatype.
 Binary will be loaded to a `text` column.
-When loading from `jsonl`, this will be a base64 string; when loading from parquet, this will be the `binary` object converted to `text`.
+When loading from JSONL, this will be a base64 string; when loading from parquet, this will be the `binary` object converted to `text`.
 4. `Clickhouse` accepts adding columns to a populated table that aren’t null.
 5. `Clickhouse` can produce rounding errors under certain conditions when using the float/double datatype.
 Make sure to use decimal if you can’t afford to have rounding errors.
 Loading the value